Logitech MX Brio vs Elgato Facecam MK.2: Premium Webcam Showdown 2026

 Integrated Microphones (MX Brio Advantage)

-The MX Brio has two built-in beamforming microphones.
-For video calls and casual meetings, the audio quality is good enough to skip external mics.
+The MX Brio has two built-in beamforming mics.
+For calls and casual meetings they’re good enough to skip an external mic, and reviewers rate them as solid for a webcam.

 Streaming Integration: Facecam MK.2’s Territory

-Elgato’s strength in streaming ecosystems runs through the Facecam MK.2:
+Elgato’s streaming roots show all through the Facecam MK.2:

-- Native Elgato Stream Deck integration — single-button presets
+• Native Elgato Stream Deck integration for one-button presets

 Use Case Breakdown